Plyskiv: History

 Until 1929, there were private businesses in Pliskov, but in 1930 they were confiscated and all craftsmen were forced to work in Artels.
 In 1926, all Jewish schools (Cheders) were closed and the study of the Torah and the Hebrew language were prohibited.
 The only school which taught in Yiddish was closed in 1936.
 Before 1930, many families and most of the younger generation of Jews had already moved to such big cities as Kiev, Moscow, Leningrad, Kharkov.
+The Jewish community of Plyskiv numbered about 790 people, only a few of whom survived the Holocaust.

 On July 22, 1941, Pliskov was occupied by the German Army.
 All of the Jews of Pliskov stayed in the town, and most of the blame fell upon the Stalin regime.
 Before the war, when the treaty with Hitler was signed, the newspapers and radio discontinued all of the reports about the Nazi treatment of the Jews.
 This is the main reason the Pliskov Jews stayed in town, scared and waiting to see how the fascists treated the Jews.
 A German—Fric Nudel—was the Commandant of Pliskov, and he appointed a Ukrainian named Ivanko to be Head of Pliskov.
 Ivanko announced that all Jews of Pliskov would be deprived of all their rights and personal property, and every Ukrainian could take possession of that property except for gold, platinum, silver and other valuables which would pass to Germany.
 Fric Nudel formed a Ukrainian Police Force.
 The chief of police was a known criminal named Chirsky, who still lives in Australia after escaping from Pliskov in 1944.
 On October 22, 1941, Head of Gendarmery Shuster, his assistant Kinkel, officers Benkel and Kushner, together with Fric Nudel executed all of Pliskov's Jews.
 Together with the German fascists, the Ukrainian police took an active part in this massacre.
 Some of the Jews were able to hide in a basements and attics of gentile neighbors who were willing to risks their lives by doing so.
 Not that many people were willing to so.
 Some of the Jews of Pliskov were able to survive like that until 1944.
 But none of them were there to see the liberation of Pliskov by the Soviet Army later that year.
 After the War, none of the surviving Jews who fought in Soviet Army or left the town before the War returned to Pliskov.
 300 years of the Jewish town of Pliskov was erased in a matter of one year.
 A village named Pliskov is located in the same place, but the shtetel of Pliskov is gone.
 Those who survived the Holocaust of 1941-1945 have moved to many countries.
 The Jews of Pliskov now live in Israel, Australia, United States, Germany, and the big cities of the Former Soviet Republics.

+In 2019, new memorials to the victims of the Holocaust were erected and unveiled at both places where Jews were shot.